Dering Harbor, New York: Demographics

+The village is the smallest in New York state, in terms of total population.

 Government

-As of June, 2022 the Mayor of Dering Harbor is Karen Kelsey, the Deputy Mayor is Brad Goldfarb, and the Village Trustees are Ari Benacerraf, Brandon Rose, and Samuel Ashner.
+As of July 2024, the Mayor of Dering Harbor is Ari J. Benacerraf, the Deputy Mayor is Samuel M. Ashner, and the Village Trustees are Karen Kelsey, Eric Deutsch, Tom Kusner.

+In the 2024 U.S. presidential election, the majority of Dering Harbor voters voted for Kamala D. Harris (D).

 Education

 School district

 The Village of Dering Harbor is located entirely within the boundaries of the Shelter Island Union Free School District.
 As such, all children who reside within Dering Harbor and attend public schools go to Shelter Island's schools.

 Library district

 Dering Harbor is located within the boundaries of the Shelter Island Public Library District.